Pay fight between USA Hockey and women's players intensifies

 What the USA Men's Hockey team makes

 Players on the USA Men's Hockey team are offered the same amount in medal bonuses from the U.S. Olympics Commission.
-But most USA Men's Hockey players also have the chance to earn big money in the NHL, where the minimum annual salary is $650,000.
+But most USA Men's Hockey players also have the chance to earn big money in the NHL, where the minimum contract is $650,000.

 The National Women's Hockey League, by comparison, is a young enterprise and struggling to stay afloat.
 The league announced in November that it is slicing salaries in half, and most players were earning only between $14,000 and $18,000 per year to begin with.